 Information we collect from you

 Generally, we collect personal information about you directly from you.
 We do so when you open a membership, open an account, or perform a transaction with us.
-The kind of information we collect will vary according to whether, for example, you wish to open a membership, or apply for credit, or simply open an account as a customer.
+The kind of information we collect will vary according to whether, for example, you wish to open a membership, apply for credit, act as a signatory or as a guarantor, or open an account as a customer.
 When you open accounts with us, we collect information about your transactions, such as payments to and from your account and the details of those payments, including source and destination.